owikle/topicmodeling/content/1-analysis.md

 **Reflection Time**
 - What insights, if any, do these tools provide?
 - Are there patterns or in/consistencies?
+    - Do you trust these patterns?
+Could you verify their accuracy somehow?
 - How might your 'read' groups of words?
 - What keywords or patterns did you pursue and why?
 - What are the values/limitations of 'not reading' this way?